-C. Indicate the ownership or control of the IT system or project.

-The system is VA Controlled and non-VA Owned and Operated.

-2. Information Collection and Sharing

-D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.

-Approximately 1,000,000 veterans or individuals calling in regarding veterans will be served by the system.
-The typical affected individual will be a veteran in crisis.

-E. A general description of the information in the IT system and the purpose for collecting this information.

-Salesforce - Veterans Crisis Line Chat may contain identification, demographic, military history, and medical data provided in a chat by the veteran or the individual calling in regarding a veteran to assist the VCL team with providing support to the veteran, ensuring appropriate follow-up care is provided.
+Through its users, the module collects data from veterans in need and dispatches aid to those veterans that require immediate assistance. - C. Indicate the ownership or control of the IT system or project.
+The system is VA Controlled and non-VA Owned and Operated. - 2.
+Information Collection and Sharing - D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+Approximately 1,000,000 veterans will be served by the system.
+The typical affected individual will be a veteran in crisis. - E. A general description of the information in the IT system and the purpose for collecting this information. - Salesforce Veterans Crisis Line Medoraforce will contain identification, demographic, military history, and medical data for the veterans to assist the VCL team with providing support to the veteran, ensuring appropriate follow-up care is provided to those who telephone the Veterans Crisis Line.
 In addition, the information will be used for statistical reports for the purpose of evaluating the need for development of further suicide prevention efforts to include education and research.
 These statistical reports will also be used to provide information related to suicide to VA officials, congressional members, and the public.

-F. Any information sharing conducted by the IT system.
+- F. Any information sharing conducted by the IT system.
 A general description of the modules and subsystems, where relevant, and their functions.

-The SF VCL Chat system will not share data with other systems.

-G. Whether the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites.
+The SF VCL Medoraforce system will share data with the VA's internal Suicide Data Repository (SDR) system. - G. Whether the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites.